RESOURCES

 First things first; you have say US$ 3,000 with you.
 Obviously you do not want to spend it all during the first month, you're on a tight budget after all.
 After resting for a day or three, maybe even a week in your short-term accommodation, it is time to find cheaper accommodation and a teaching job.
 This was made so much easier since the advent of the internet.
 And yes, we know, you do want to explore the city, and yes you may even want to visit the famous night spots in Bangkok.

 The next step after finding accommodation is to land your first teaching gig.
-This won't be too difficult for degreed native English speakers, but it can prove to be a challenge for non native speakers, whose mother tongue isn't English.
+This won't be too difficult for degree-holding native English speakers, but it can prove to be a challenge for non native speakers whose mother tongue isn't English.
 Visit the usual teaching jobs sites and seek advice in Facebook groups.
-Half of the schools do not have their vacancies listed anywhere on the web, this does not mean they aren't looking to recruit.
-A teacher may have had an emergency and had to fly home, a newly appointed teacher decided to take the job at X school instead of Y school.
+Half of the schools do not have their vacancies listed anywhere on the web; this does not mean they aren't looking to recruit.
+A teacher may have had an emergency and had to fly home, or a newly appointed teacher decided to take the job at X school instead of Y school.
 So yes, do send out as many unsolicited job applications to schools.
 Email addresses can be found on this very site in "English Teaching Jobs" and "Subject Teaching Jobs" and in this Facebook group.
 Applying unsolicited has the benefit of showing a potential employer that you are interested enough in their school to take the initiative to contact them.
 For schools, hiring someone who applies unsolicited can save them the hassle and expense of posting a job, reviewing applications and conducting interviews.

 A different approach some teachers take to seeking teaching work is to dress smart and get a motorcycle taxi driver to take them around schools in their chosen neighborhood.
 Others choose to walk around the area and drop off their Cvs - as the saying goes: "whatever floats your boat"!

 Don't be fussy!
-Especially if you dont have much teaching experience under your belt or are a non native speaker.
+Especially if you don't have much teaching experience under your belt or are a non native speaker.
 Take the job when you're offered one.
-A Thai school semester lasts for approximately four months and a half i.e. you can always leave for a better school after your first semester.
-It's crucial to get started with some money coming in, not to mention the networking opportunities that open up when sharing a teacher's office with veteran Thailand based foreign teachers.
+A Thai school semester lasts for approximately four months and a half i.e., you can always leave for a better school after your first semester.
+It's crucial to get started with some money coming in, not to mention the networking opportunities that open up when sharing a teacher's office with veteran Thailand-based foreign teachers.

 RECOMMENDED BY KRUTEACHER

-Most first and second tier international schools.
+Most first and second-tier international schools.
 They offer by far the best work conditions to their teachers, who are often experienced and highly qualified.
 Read more here.

-KruTeacher recommends newbies to join Thailand's most popular discussion forum where members can ask questions and/or share and exchange information on the teaching scene in Thailand.
+KruTeacher recommends newbies to join Thailand's most popular discussion forum, where members can ask questions and/or share and exchange information on the teaching scene in Thailand.

 Recommended for teachers and students alike is a website by Thailand teacher/blogger Mr. Richard Barrow for learning English called The English Room.
 Richard created this website as an e-learning project for students at Sriwittayapaknam School in Samut Prakan.
 Students at this school, including kindergarten, go up to the computer room and use the website at least once a week.
 Richard allows free access for students from Thailand and around the world to use the website for free.
 There is no annoying advertising and so safe for children to use by themselves.
 New quizzes are being added all the time.
 One of the ways Sriwittayapaknam School use The English Room website is to prepare their students for the Primary 6 O-Net national English exams.
 Their Primary 4 and 5 students take this exam unofficially to see how prepared they are.
 Primary 4 students at Sriwittayapaknam School are averaging 72% (some as high as 97%) and Primary 5 students are averaging around 83% (some 100%).
 The national average for 2018's O-NET exam was very low at 35%.
 KruTeacher and Richard Barrow hope more students and teachers use this free website, then Thailand can get that national average up!